 What Common Problems Might Occur Using Found Driftwood?

 Not everyone feels comfortable using found driftwood because problems can occur.

 The ecosystem in an aquarium is fairly fragile, so introducing unwanted organisms, chemicals and other pollutants can be extremely harmful.

-Let’s go over some of the common issues that can happen when using found driftwood and don’t prepare it properly.
+Let’s go over some of the common issues that can happen when using pieces you found if it isn’t prepared properly.

-This is probably your main concern when using driftwood you’ve found.
+This is probably your main concern.
 If a piece of wood has been floating around in a river or ocean for several years, it’s going to have picked up some bacteria.

 There is such a thing as good bacteria, but a lot of bacteria is also harmful.
 Since you have no way of knowing what kinds of bacteria are on a piece of found driftwood (bar complex lab tests), you’re best off assuming the worst.

 If you just place a bit of driftwood in your aquarium without making sure it’s properly cleaned and sterilized first, it’s likely to wreak havoc on the natural ecosystem of the tank.

 This could make your fish unwell, or even kill them.

 We’re not suggesting that something literally thumbed a ride from a piece of driftwood, but there are all sorts of critters that might live in a bit of old wood.